PPML/tabby/utilities/inst/about-tabby.md

--   **Incident TB infections** representing the annual number of incident *M. tb (Mycobacterium tuberculosis)* infections per million due to transmission within the US (includes reinfection of individuals with prior infection, excludes immigrants entering the US with established LTBI);
+-   **Incident TB infections** representing the annual number of incident *M. tb (Mycobacterium tuberculosis)* infections per million due to transmission within the US (includes reinfection of individuals with prior infection, excludes migrants entering the US with established LTBI);
 -   **LTBI Prevalence** representing the percentage of individuals with latent TB infection in a given year;